goreleaser/goreleaser/www/docs/customization/aur.md

     #
     # Must be in the format `package: short description of the extra functionality`.
     optdepends:
-      - 'wget: for downloading things'
+      - "wget: for downloading things"

     # List of files that can contain user-made changes and should be preserved
     # during package upgrades and removals.